KenHarlbar/alx-higher_level_programming/0x00-python-hello_world/README.md

 5-print_string.py - Complete a source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

 6-concat.py - Complete a source code to print Welcome to Holberton School!

+7-edges.py - Print the first 3 letters, the last 2 letters and the middle word of a word in a source code